RikardLegge/legge-vm/README.md

 ## Goals
 The goals of this project is to learn more about the difficulties when implementing compilers, type checkers and tree-shaking with strong focus on good error messages and with the goal of reasonable performance.
 Current single core compilation speed is around
-100K lines of code per second on an 2.6 GHz Intel Core i7 9750H for compilation, type checking and tree shaking.
+1M lines of code per 10 seconds on an 2.6 GHz Intel Core i7 9750H for compilation, type checking and tree shaking.
+Multi core compilation speed is improving.
+Parsing and inter file linking have been made multi threaded and can currently process 1M lines in around 700ms on 8 hyper threaded cores, same machine as before.

 ## Experiments
 Since this is a project for learning and testing out ideas, here are a few exotic functions of the compiler.